fenixvf/tavernastream/replit.md

 ## System Architecture

-The application employs a clear separation between frontend and backend components.
+The application employs a clear separation between frontend and backend components, focusing on performance, responsiveness, and a rich user experience.

 ### Frontend
 - **Framework**: React 18 with TypeScript, built using Vite.